 Your attitude affects your ability to build good relationships

 I’m saying all of this because it’s important for us to put our contributions and our stories into perspective.
 This is especially true as we’re trying to reach new people we don’t know with our work.

-I’m not the only music curator discovering excellent talent.
-I’m not the only radio host who has been showcasing indie and unsigned music for years and years.
+I’m not the only person who’s worked in the music industry who is discovering excellent talent.
+And I certainly am not the only radio host who has showcased indie and unsigned music over the years.